rrhg/rrhg.github.io/olm.md

 1. OLM - to install & manage operators.
 1. Operator Metering - for reporting.

-## But what does the OLM actually do & how is acomplished ?
+## But what does the OLM actually do & how ?
 The OLM is actually a framework.
 When it is [installed](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/install/install.md), a bunch of kubernetes resources are created which help & oversee the installation, updates, and management of the lifecycle of all of the Operators (and their associated services) running across a Kubernetes cluster.
 Let's talk about all those resources and their purpose.

 ## Application operators vs olm operators vs operators